-In the last two lines, however, the poet's message takes a very different turn.
+In the last two lines, however, the poet makes the sort of reversal that is a hallmark of the Italian or Petrarchan sonnet.
 After his long list of unflattering remarks, he states clearly that despite all her flaws, he thinks his mistress is rare-at least as rare and special as all the women whose charms have been exaggerated in flowery and sentimental love sonnets like those written by other poets.